open-obfuscator/doc/omvll/passes/strings-encoding/index.md

   return true;
 }
 ```

-In this updated version of `check_code()`, the function prints a message that aims
+In this updated version of `check_code()`, the function prints a message that requires
 to be protected.
 Since this string is **large** and **not really sensitive**,
 it is recommended to protect this string with the O-MVLL option: `StringEncOptGlobal()`.

 {{< alert type="info" icon="fa-light fa-list-tree" >}}
-All the options accepted by this function are synthesized at the end of this section
+All the options accepted by this function are synthesized at the end of this section.
 {{</ alert >}}

 We can trigger this kind of protection as follows: